 u-boot.bin and MLO

-The Overo Tide is brand new and you can't boot it with an older x-loader
+The Overo Tide is brand new and you can't boot it with an older x-loader.

-You must have a recent version of u-boot.bin
+You must have a recent version of u-boot.bin and MLO.

 cd ~/overo-oe